Sister Act: Plot

-Vince orders his men to kill Deloris but they cannot bring themselves to shoot her dressed in a nun's habit.
-Arriving at Vince's casino, the nuns find her after she escapes from Vince's men.
-They become trapped in the casino lounge and Deloris prepares to sacrifice herself.
-Vince is hesitant, but prepares to shoot her.
-His hesitation is just long enough for Souther to shoot Vince in the arm, and to arrest all three.
+In Reno, Vince orders his men to kill Deloris, but they cannot bring themselves to shoot her while she is dressed in a nun's habit.
+Arriving at the casino, the nuns find Deloris after she escapes Vince's men and try to sneak her out, but are cornered by Vince and his entourage in the lounge.
+Deloris prepares to sacrifice herself, but Vince's men still refuse to shoot her.
+Vince is hesitant himself, but works up the courage to shoot her.
+He hesitates just long enough for Souther to shoot him in the arm and arrest him and his men.

-Thanking Deloris for her actions, Reverend Mother decides to remain as abbess of the convent.
-Returning to San Francisco, the choir, led by Deloris, sing "I Will Follow Him" to a packed audience in a refurbished Saint Katherine's, receiving a standing ovation from all, including Reverend Mother, the Pope, Monsignor O'Hara, and Souther.
+Thanking Deloris for her actions, Reverend Mother decides to remain as abbess.
+Returning to San Francisco, the choir, led by Deloris, sings "I Will Follow Him" to a packed audience in a refurbished Saint Katherine's, receiving a standing ovation from all including Reverend Mother, the Pope, Monsignor O'Hara, and Souther.
 Deloris continues to guide and coach the choir as a touring musical group.

+During the closing credits, the group sings a cover of the Isley Brothers' "Shout".